Imtiyazsayyid/regift-backend/README.md

 The latency may cause api requests to fail due to timeout issues as it is hosted on a Mumbai, India Server.

-The public backend url is https://regift-backend.vercel.app/ incase it does not run locally using the above instructions.
+The public backend url is https://regift-backend.vercel.app/ as it does not run locally without the database url